 8. Have they advised me to reduce equity exposure when markets are expensive?

-An advisor who goads you into buying more and more equity may be interested in the high commission payout they get.
+An normal investment advisor who goads you into buying more and more equity may be interested in the high commission payout they get.
 Debt funds pay much less.
 I actually heard this from a reputed ‘wealth advisor’ whom i will not name: “End of the day we have to run a business”.
 Not surprising; these businesses also cost a lot as they have to maintain high bonuses, expensive office space, large sales force etc.

 9. Will my advisor change without my knowledge and will I be forced to work with a new/unknown person?